Why Not All Wines are Natural or Low Intervention

 You might ask, isn’t all wine natural wine?
 The answer is no. The wines US consumers typically buy and drink are allowed to have additives.
-There are 60+ approved additives American winemakers can use (yeast, fake oak flavor, sugar, acid, egg white and sulfites are some of the most common).
+There are 60+ approved additives winemakers around the world can use (yeast, oak flavoring, sugar, acids, egg whites and sulfites are some of the most common).

-Simply put, natural winemaking has clearly defined rules as to how the grapes are grown and picked and how they are crafted into wine.
+Simply put, natural winemaking needs to have clearly defined rules as to how the grapes are grown, picked and how they are crafted into wine.
+Unfortunately, there are no regulated or even consistently defined specifications that are required/mandatory before winemakers can call their wines "natural".

 While natural winemaking has emerged as a popular approach to how wine grapes are grown and crafted into wine through fermentation, aging and bottling, there are many variables and decisions the winemaker must make.
-Depending on their expertise, natural winemaking methods can result in huge variability in the quality, shelf-life, and characteristics of the wine.
+Depending on their expertise and, of course, the whims of Mother Nature, natural winemaking methods can result in huge variability in the quality, shelf-life, and characteristics of the wine.

 There are many small (and large) winemakers who experiment much like the craft beer industry has innovated and evolved the diversity of beer experiences.
 In many respects, Natural Winemaking across the globe is a revolution in how wines are made, with natural methods deployed in different degrees and with diverse results.